jvanoosten/tidydataproject/README.md

 used to remove special characters in the column names and to change std measurements to StdMean and mean measurements to MeanMean.
 The Mean at the end is appropriate for the tidy data which includes the average (mean) of the Std and Mean measurements.

+The measurements with BodyBody in the name where changed to have a single Body because the double Body was a mistake according the TA David Hood's wonderful [thread](https://class.coursera.org/getdata-015/forum/thread?thread_id=26).

 Create a second independent tidy data set